xw-c/xw-c.github.io/content/publication/spm2024/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Computer-Aided Design (Proceedings of SPM 2024)*
+publication: In *Computer-Aided Design (SPM 2024 Journal Papers)*
 publication_short: In *ACM TOG*

 abstract: In this study, we present the bicubic Hermite element method (BHEM), a new computational framework devised for the elastodynamic simulation of thin-shell structures.
 The BHEM is constructed based on quadrilateral Hermite patches, which serve as a unified representation for shell geometry, simulation, collision avoidance, as well as rendering.
 Compared with the commonly utilized linear FEM, the BHEM offers higher-order solution spaces, enabling the capture of more intricate and smoother geometries while employing significantly fewer finite elements.
 In comparison to other high-order methods, the BHEM achieves conforming $C^1$ continuity for Kirchhoff–Love (KL) shells with minimal complexity.
 Furthermore, by leveraging the subdivision and convex hull properties of Hermite patches, we develop an efficient algorithm for ray-patch intersections, facilitating collision handling in simulations and ray tracing in rendering.
 This eliminates the need for laborious remodeling of the pre-existing surface as the conventional approaches do.
 We substantiate our claims with comprehensive experiments, which demonstrate the high accuracy and versatility of the proposed method.

 # Summary.
 An optional shortened abstract.
-summary: Computer-Aided Design (Proceedings of SPM 2024)
+summary: Computer-Aided Design (SPM 2024 Journal Papers)

 links:
 url_pdf: publications/spm24BHEM.pdf